soondubu137/go-url-shortener/README.md

     This is achieved by adding a cache layer between the redirection server and the URL mapping store.
 Since a URL shortener service is a typical more-read-less-write service, it is essential to separate read from write to significantly improve performance.

-  - Cache Penetration
+  - Cache penetration

     To mitigate cache penetration, we use a bloom filter.

-  - Cache Breakdown
+  - Cache breakdown

   - To mitigate cache breakdown, we use singleflight (already integrated in go-zero).